What else should I know?

-So, what are the differences and when should you DTG over screen print or vice versa?
+So, what are the differences and when should you choose one over the other?

 Working with a high quality photograph or detailed graphic?
 Then DTG is the way to go.
 This method uses an inkjet printer to capture every little detail and color, resulting in a high definition print.
 Colors are unlimited.
 However, the fabric choice is not.
 That’s because the ink is water-based and requires material that can absorb it.
 That’s why we stick with 100% cotton for all DTG orders.

 If your design is simple (e.g., a bold, typographic design) we recommend screen printing.
 This method involves using mesh stencils to push a thick, oil-based ink directly onto fabric.
 Each color requires its own stencil, so color choices are limited to up to eight standard inks, or you can choose from a list of that we’ll match.
 The result is a vibrant, durable design that’s more saturated and can be printed on virtually any fabric.